dansommer/vtt-gap/README.md

 # VTT Gap finder

-This tool identify potential places for Audio Description narration by using a VTT file containing the dialogue and user input.
+This tool identifies potential places for Audio Description narration by using a VTT file containing the dialogue and user input.

 The user provides: